nus-cs2103-AY2324S2/tp/docs/UserGuide.md

    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.

    * `delete 3` : Deletes the 3rd contact shown in the current list.

+   * `addAttribute 12db Pet Dog` : Adds the attribute Pet with the value Dog to the person with the UUID 12db.

+   * `deleteAttribute 12db Pet` : Deletes the attribute Pet from the person with the UUID 12db.

    * `clear` : Deletes all contacts.